 - Add-ons for contextual bug reporting.

 To sum up, Bugasura turns messy bug queues into clean, actionable lists easily.
-Your team would love its ability to accelerate software development.
+Your team would love the ability to accelerate software development.

 Honorable Mention